Kristina01111000/Drws_site/README.md

 need to make the slider for the new homepage -> use gutenslider he will send me what should be put on the slides consider the color scheme

+look at the website of his friend to see if there are somethings we can do similarly